moneypipe-org/moneypipejs/README.md

 #### return values

+returns `null` if the account is not a member of the buffer.

+otherwise returns:

 - **status:**
   - **withdrawn:** the total withdrawn amount for the current user
   - **balance:** the total amount that can be withdrawn by the current user (in wei)